 Although it is a little pricey for buyers, Hell’s Kitchen has retained its scary cool reputation over the years, making it a prime area for young singles.
 Near Broadway, the area is peppered with actors and musicians as well as a late night bar scene.
 With the promise of rent-controlled buildings, some apartments are exceedingly well priced, with even two bedrooms going for under $3,000.
 The area is filled with a multitude of ethnic restaurants from around the world, and there are plans for improving nearby parks.

-On the Upper East Side, Yorkville is great for singles because of its proximity to Central Park, not to mention a stretch of bars and restaurants to lure in the late-nighters.
-There are also supermarkets, small food shops, wine stores, movies theatres and great shopping opportunities, too.
+On the Upper East Side, Yorkville is excellent for singles because of its proximity to Central Park, not to mention a stretch of bars and restaurants to lure in the late-nighters.
+There are also supermarkets, small food shops, wine stores, movies theatres and excellent shopping opportunities, too.
 Rents are still low, and developers are introducing condos that are more family friendly with luxury features like gyms.
 There are also theater groups, thrift shops, and known spots for singles to meet up at thanks to a prevalent post-grad crowd.